umd-lhcb/ut-hw-doc/docs/cern/cern_qa/cern_qa.md

         These jumpers need to go back to their original positions after the firmware update.
 This is need to ensure some FPGA fail-safe is enabled.

-2. Connect the LVR input BB and JTAG to LVR according to this picture:
+2. Connect the LVR input BB and JTAG to LVR according to this picture, and turn on the power:

     ![LVR JTAG](./lvr_fw_update.jpg)